F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ![Configuration Example](diagram.png)
 ## Prerequisites

-- An SSH Key pair in AWS for management access to BIG-IP VE.
-For more information about creating and/or importing the key pair in AWS, see AWS SSH key [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-- Accepted the EULA for the F5 image in the AWS marketplace.
-If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
-This only appears the first time you attempt to launch an F5 image.
-By default, this solution deploys the [F5 BIG-IP VE - ALL (BYOL, 2 Boot Locations)](https://aws.amazon.com/marketplace/pp/prodview-73utu5c5sfyyc) images.
-For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810).
+- A location to host your custom BIG-IP config (runtime-init.conf) with your BIG-IQ LM and logging information.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.
 - A BIG-IQ with License Manager (LM) configured with a valid license pool that is reachable by the BIG-IP system.
 See the [documentation](https://support.f5.com/csp/article/K77706009) for more details. ***NOTE: For this example solution, "reachable" implies the BIG-IQ LM has a Public IP and is reachable over the Internet.
 However, in a production deployment, the BIG-IQ would be internally routable (for example, with shared services VPC, VPN, etc.)***
+- An SSH Key pair in AWS for management access to BIG-IP VE.
+For more information about creating and/or importing the key pair in AWS, see [AWS SSH key documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 - A secret stored in AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/) containing the password to use to obtain a license from BIG-IQ.
     ```bash
     # secret-string in single quotes to avoid bash special character interpolation
     aws secretsmanager create-secret --region ${REGION} --name ${YOUR_SECRET_NAME} --secret-string 'YOUR_BIGIQ_PASSWORD'
     ```
   - *NOTE: You will need both the Name/ID (for example, 'myBigIqSecret') and ARN (for example, 'arn:aws:secretsmanager:us-east-1:111111111111:secret:myBigIqSecret-xdg0kdf').*
-  - See AWS [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for more information and [Changing the BIG-IP Deployment](#remote-logging) for customization details.
+- Accepted the EULA for the F5 image in the AWS marketplace.
+If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
+This only appears the first time you attempt to launch an F5 image.
+By default, this solution deploys the [F5 BIG-IP VE - ALL (BYOL, 2 Boot Locations)](https://aws.amazon.com/marketplace/pp/prodview-73utu5c5sfyyc) images.
+For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810)

 - You need the appropriate permission in AWS to launch CloudFormation Templates (CFT).
 You must be using an IAM user with the Administrator Access policy attached and have permission to create the objects contained in this solution (VPCs, Routes, EIPs, EC2 Instances, etc.).
-For details on permissions and all AWS configuration, see AWS [documentation](https://aws.amazon.com/documentation/).
+For details on permissions and all AWS configuration, see [AWS documentation](https://aws.amazon.com/documentation/).
 - Sufficient **EC2 Resources** to deploy this solution.
 For more information, see AWS resource limit [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 ## Important Configuration Notes

+-  This solution requires you to customize and host your own runtime-init configurations.
+For your customized the Runtime Configurations, use the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

+- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 bucket locations for templates and not generic URLs like from GitHub), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates.
+You may also need to ensure that the user has READ IAM permissions to that bucket.
+See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.

-- By default, this solution does not create a password authenticated BIG-IP user as it follows the immutable model (in other words, individual instances are not meant to be actively managed post-deployment, and configuration is instead defined through the model).
+- By default, the example runtime-init configs do not create a password authenticated BIG-IP user as it follows the immutable model (in other words, individual instances are not meant to be actively managed post-deployment, and configuration is instead defined through the model).
 However, sshKey is required here to provide minimal admin access.
    -  **Disclaimer:** ***Accessing or logging into the instances themselves is for demonstration and debugging purposes only.
 All configuration changes should be applied by updating the model via the template instead.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.***

-- In the autoscale model, instances are ephemeral so remote logging is required.
-By default, this example logs to Cloudwatch and creates a Log Group, Log Stream and Dashboard.
+- In the Autoscale model, instances are ephemeral so remote logging is required.
+By default, this example logs to CloudWatch and creates a Log Group, Log Stream and Dashboard.
 However, there are many possible destinations.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.
+See [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.

 - This solution requires Internet Access for:
-  1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via GitHub.com).
-By default and as a convenience, this solution provisions Public IPs to enable this, but in a production environment outbound access should be provided by a `routed` SNAT service (for example NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
+    - Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via GitHub.com).
+By default, and as a convenience, this solution provisions Public IPs to enable this, but in a production environment outbound access should be provided by a `routed` SNAT service (for example NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
 Other options include 1) hosting the file locally and modifying the runtime-init package URL and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html) (BYOL only).*
-  2. Contacting native cloud services (ex. s3.amazonaws.com, ec2.amazonaws.com, etc.) for various cloud integrations:
+    - Contacting native cloud services (ex. s3.amazonaws.com, ec2.amazonaws.com, etc.) for various cloud integrations:
     - *Onboarding*:
         - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
     - *Operation*: